Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Construction of Dynamics

-We now turn our attention to sub-spaces of \([0,1)^{2}\) which are invariant under the dynamics of the doubling map and correspond to the set of pairs of sequences which exactly overlap.
+Sub-spaces of \([-\frac{1}{\beta-1},\frac{1}{\beta-1})^{k+1}\) which are invariant under the dynamics of the \(\beta\)ing map, and correspond to the set of pairs of sequences which contain exact overlaps are key to the main results of this work.